 #3 Your computer desktop – Remove unwanted icons, empty the recycle bin, put on a personalised background picture.

-#4 Your phone – Get rid of apps you don’t use, re-organise them so that the ones you use regularly are on your home screen and put on a background picture that inspires you and brings you happiness.
+#4 Your phone – Get rid of apps you don’t use and re-organise them so that the ones you use regularly are on your home screen.
+Put on a background picture that inspires you and brings you happiness.

-#5 Fill a bin bag with clothes – Go through your clothes and take out any that you know are damaged, don’t fit or you don’t ever wear.
+#5 Fill a bin bag with clothes – Go through your clothes.
+Take out any that you know are damaged, don’t fit or you don’t ever wear.
 Throw away what isn’t good enough to donate.

 #6 The kitchen work surface – Remove all the items, clean it thoroughly and only put back what you absolutely must have there.
 Find a new home/donate/throw away everything else.

 #8 Outdoor coats and shoes – Go through all of these and, in the case of your kids, make sure they still fit.
 Donate/throw away the rest.
-Work out which coats, if any, you need out for the particular season you are in and store the rest.
+Work out which coats, if any, you need out for the particular season you are in.
+Store the rest.
 E.g., you don’t need a lightweight summer mac on your coat rack in mid-winter.

-#9 Your children’s books – Either with or without your kids, sort through the books, donate the ones you don’t read anymore, throw away the tattered ones and keep the rest in a nice bookcase or on a shelf.
+#9 Your children’s books – Either with or without your kids, sort through the books.
+Donate the ones you don’t read anymore and throw away the tattered ones.
+Keep the rest in a nice bookcase or on a shelf.

 #10 Your cook books – Do you use them or are they there to just look pretty or for the occasional reference?
-Think how and when you use each cookbook and make sure that you only keep the ones you turn to regularly.
+Think how and when you use each cookbook.
+Make sure that you only keep the ones you turn to regularly.

 #11 Your makeup – Tip all of your makeup out on the bed.
 Throw away anything that you haven’t used in, say, the last 3 months.
 Treat yourself to some new products if your budget allows to replace the old ones you love.
 If you love nail varnish, keep a set number of bottles and if you come across a new colour you absolutely must have, then adopt a one in/one out policy.
 Organise all make up, clean brushes/pencils etc so that they are tidy and neat and you can find what you’re looking for at the drop of a hat.